 The Company entered into an advisory services agreement (the "Advisory Services Agreement") with Wexford, dated as of October 11, 2012, under which Wexford provides the Company with general financial and strategic advisory services related to the business in return for an annual fee of \$500,000, plus reasonable out-of-pocket expenses.
 The Advisory Services Agreement has a term of two years commencing on October 18, 2012, and will continue for additional one-year periods unless terminated in writing by either party at least ten days prior to the expiration of the then current term.
 It may be terminated at any time by either party upon 30 days prior written notice.
 In the event the Company terminates such agreement, it is obligated to pay all amounts due through the remaining term.
 In addition, the Company agreed to pay Wexford to-be-negotiated market-based fees approved by the Company's independent directors for such services as may be provided by Wexford at the Company's request in connection with future acquisitions and divestitures, financings or other transactions in which the Company may be involved.
-The services provided by Wexford and its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
-The Company incurred total costs of \$125,000 during the three months ended March 31, 2013 under the Advisory Services Agreement.
-Wexford provides certain professional services to the Company, for which the Company incurred total costs of \$13,000 and \$37,000 during the three months ended March 31, 2012, the Company owed Wexford \$12,000 and \$113,000, respectively.
-These amounts are included in accounts payable-related party in the accompanying consolidated balance sheets.
+The services provided by Wexford under the Advisory Services Agreement do not extend to the Company's day-to-day business or operations.
+The Company has agreed to indemnify Wexford and its affiliates from any and all losses arising out of or in connection with the Advisory Services Agreement except for losses resulting from Wexford's or its affiliates' gross negligence or willful misconduct.
+The Company incurred total costs of \$125,000 and \$250,000 for the three months and six months ended June 30, 2013, respectively, under the Advisory Services Agreement.
+Wexford provides certain professional services to the Company, for which the Company incurred total costs of \$57,000 and \$94,000 for the three months and six months ended June 30, 2012, respectively.
+As of June 30, 2013 and December 31, 2012, the Company owed Wexford no amounts and \$113,000, respectively.
+These amounts are included in accounts payable-related